 Canadian Beaufighter NE323 (RCAF Sqdn 404/F, pilot F/L R. Munro, RCAF)

 11.30 hrs, south of Egersund, Norway: the boat was attacked by eight Beaufighters while en route to Bergen escorted by the German minesweeper M-403.
 Four Beaufighters of 144 Sqdn RAF carried torpedoes and four from 404 Sqdn RCAF acted as flak suppressors.
 U-1062 was slightly damaged by strafing but the torpedoes missed.
 Flak from both vessels brought down two Beaufighters, killing all four aircrew.

 |U-1163||2 Aug 1944|

-Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South, and were proceeding on the surface, accompanied by surface escorts.
-Mosquitoes E/333 and S/333 (HR126) made the attack.
-Mosquito S crashed into the sea during the attack, with the loss of Fnr.
+Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South and were proceeding on the surface accompanied by surface escorts when RAF Mosquitoes E/333 and S/333 (HR126) attacked.
+S for Sugar crashed into the sea with the loss of Fnr.
 Axel Reidar Eikemo and Kvm.
 Claus Harr.
-The attack took place off Egero, Norway.
-The boats suffered no damage.
+The boats were undamaged.